muratcan-yuksel/muratcan-yuksel/README.md

-I'm a full stack Javascript|Typescript|Solidity web developer.
+I'm a full stack Javascript|Typescript|Solidity developer.

 I develop full stack web applications with the following stack mostly => ReactJS + Tailwind CSS for the frontend, NestJS + MongoDB/Postgresql for the backend.